google/eng-practices/review/index.md

 ### In-Person Reviews {#in_person}

-If you pair-programmed a piece of code with somebody who was qualified to do a good code review on it, then that code is considered reviewed.
+If you pair-programmed a piece of code with somebody qualified to do a good code review on it, then that code is considered reviewed.

 You can also do in-person code reviews where the reviewer asks questions and the